Degree Programs: Full time: Free-Standing M.A.

 The M.A.
 Program in Climate and Society uses an interdisciplinary approach to train professionals and academics to understand and cope with the impacts of climate variability and climate change on society and the environment.
 The 12-month program emphasizes the problems of developing societies.

 This program is designed to provide the necessary skills and needed background in the social and natural sciences to: policy administrators and other decision-makers in water resource management, agriculture, health, tourism and economics, especially from the developing world; policy professionals and administrators who want to pursue strategies in sustainable development; private sector professionals dealing with risk and decisions relating to environmental change; and educators, who are training a generation that can no longer ignore climate.
 It also serves recent graduates in the natural and social sciences interested in interdisciplinary environmental action or research.
 The program has an intrinsic interest in recruiting outstanding applicants from the developing world who will return to advance development in their own societies.

-Some undergraduate-level coursework on climate or a related topic is preferred.
-Some previous social science courses or experience in policy and administration.
-Knowledge of calculus.
-Undergraduate-level courses in Introductory Statistics or Data Analysis.
+Some undergraduate-level coursework on climate or a related topic is preferred, along with some previous social science courses or experience in policy and administration, knowledge of calculus, and undergraduate-level courses in introductory statistics or data analysis.